Friends of Scouting

 62% Service to Chartered Partners

-Basic Leader Training, Cub Scout Day Camp, Cub Scout Resident Camps, Boy Scout Camps, Jamborees, and the special “Youth-at-Risk” Inner-City Camp are just a few of the exciting programs provided by Scouting.
+Basic Leader Training, Cub Scout Day Camps and Resident Camps, Jamborees, and the special “Youth-at-Risk” Inner-City Camp are just a few of the exciting programs provided by Scouting.

 17% Office/Service Center and Maintenance

 For more information contact Chase Roach

 The James E. West Fellowship Award is a national recognition for individuals who contribute $1,200 or more in cash or securities to their local council endowment trust fund.
 This contribution is in addition to, and does not diminish or replace, the donor’s annual gift to the council’s Friends of Scouting Campaign.